LOADING

 My first proper business (aged 18)

 I didn’t understand why I was so unhappy.
-I had a great job, excellent salary and a loving husband, but I wasn’t free.
+I had a great job, excellent salary, and a loving husband, but I wasn’t free.

 Only happy to work for myself

 So I started to explore other opportunities.
+I wanted to make money without going anywhere, or working under anyone.

 Meeting the right people at the right time